Dibrugarh: Print media

 Dibrugarh has been a pioneer of newspaper journalism in entire Eastern India with the Times of Assam being the first newspaper published from Dibrugarh in the late nineteenth century.
 After four decades of publication, Times of Assam ceased to publish and from 1939 The Assam Tribune started its journey from Dibrugarh, which after 7 years of publication from Dibrugarh, shifted to Guwahati.
 However, this premier English daily of the North-East India, The Assam Tribune is published from Dibrugarh along with Guwahati and The Sentinel is published from Dibrugarh along with four other cities of North-East India.
 Several vernacular, as well English and Bengali dailies are published from Dibrugarh.
 Assamese newspapers published from Dibrugarh are Asomiya Pratidin, Janasadharan, Niyomiya Barta, Dainik Asam, Dainik Pratikshan and Pratibimba,.
 Jugashangkha is a Bengali daily published from Dibrugarh along with Guwahati and Silchar.

 Politics

 Dibrugarh is part of Dibrugarh (Lok Sabha constituency).
-Rameswar Teli (BJP) is the current Member of Parliament from Dibrugarh.
-Former Chief Ministers of Assam, Sarbananda Sonowal & Jogendra Nath Hazarika hailed from Dibrugarh.
+Sarbananda Sonowal of Bharatiya Janata Party is the current Member of Parliament from Dibrugarh.
 BJP's Prasanta Phukan is the incumbent MLA of Dibrugarh (Vidhan Sabha constituency).